-Believe it or not, chronic illness may actually make you uniquely qualified to notice the onset of a depressive episode.
-That little heads up can make a big difference in terms of how successfully you’re able to deal with everyday stressors once your mental state takes a turn for the worse.
+Believe it or not, chronic illness may make you uniquely qualified to notice the onset of a depressive episode.
+That small ‘heads up’ can make a big difference in terms of how successfully you’re able to deal with everyday stressors once your mental state takes a turn for the worse.

 “What is my pain like today?”
 “I’m not very steady on my feet this week, better cancel that hiking trip” “I’ve been getting a lot of headaches lately – is that a new symptom?”
-“I really don’t have enough spoons left to make dinner tonight”
+“I don’t have enough spoons left to make dinner tonight.”

 Do you feel listless?
 Maybe your energy levels are low, but you realize you’re also not really “tired” because you can’t fall asleep?
 Are you more irritable than normal, becoming annoyed by simple interactions with others?